Monitoring and Evaluation

 - What information will help us to evaluate these?

-- Who is going to record this information, and how?
+- How are we going to record this information, and who is going to do it?

 The first of these is the key question, and you need to be as clear as possible about answering it.
-For many groups there is a problem in writing down clearly what they are trying to achieve.
-They often have, on one hand, a very general aim in their constitution and, on the other, a series of quite specific things they are doing.
-What they are trying to achieve lies somewhere in between.
+For many groups, it is difficult to write down clearly what you are trying to achieve.
+You might have a very general aim in your constitution and then a set of specific things you are doing.
+What you are trying to achieve lies somewhere in between.

-All of this may translate into an aim of ‘providing 20 places between 9.30 and 12.15 every weekday, with a take up of at least 90% over the course of a year.
-A minimum of 25% of all children to come from families in receipt of tax credit.’
+All of this may translate into an aim of ‘providing 20 places between 9.30 and 12.15 every weekday, with at least 90% of places being filled over the course of a year.
+A minimum of 25% of all children to come from families in receipt of Universal Credit.’
 It is possible to monitor this – by counting the children, and keeping figures on those paying reduced rate – and to evaluate it by checking whether the targets set have been achieved.

 Being clear about exactly what you hope to achieve from what you are doing is the most important part of planning your monitoring and evaluation.
 If you don’t get this right then everything else will inevitably be muddled.
 Ask yourself